Quasi-periodic Eruptions from Stellar-mass Black Holes Impacting Accretion Disks in Galactic Nuclei: A Quick Recap of EMRI+disk Models

 For a surface density of $10^6 \, \mathrm{g \, cm^{-2}}$, the duration at an inclination of $\pi/10$ is about 3 ks, which is close to the observed properties of GSN 069.
 By contrast, in the star-disk model the effective interaction radius is fixed by the stellar radius and is independent of the relative velocity, leading to a much weaker inclination dependence, and hence durations confined to a narrower range of $\sim $3--13 ks.
 This inclination scaling can be written as:

-The strong inclination sensitivity of the sBH-disk case, spanning nearly three orders of magnitude at low inclinations, may therefore provide a natural explanation for the large diversity of observed QPE durations, although alternative mechanisms may also account for the observed diversity.
+The strong inclination sensitivity of the sBH-disk case, spanning nearly three orders of magnitude at low inclinations (Fig. \ref{fig:analysis}), may therefore provide a natural explanation for the large diversity of observed QPE durations.
+While inclination does play a role, other physical factors also contribute to this diversity.
+These include variations in local gas density, disk scale height, opacity, and ejecta geometry, as well as additional mechanisms such as disk precession, warping, and delayed emission following the impact.